citp/privacy-policy-historical/i/ir/iri/irishtimes.com.md

 In the event that we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets.

-If The Irish Times Limited or substantially all of its assets are acquired by a third party, in which case personal data held by it about its customers will be one of the transferred assets.
+If The Irish Times DAC or substantially all of its assets are acquired by a third party, in which case personal data held by it about its customers will be one of the transferred assets.

 If we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our TOS.